Welcome to CFN’s Media Room

 Canadian Frailty Network is Canada’s network for older adults living with frailty.
 We facilitate evidence-based research, knowledge sharing and clinical practices that improve healthcare outcomes for older Canadians living with frailty, their families and caregivers.

 Canadian Frailty Network is your source of experts on a wide variety of topics relating to health and social care for older adults living with frailty.
+Click the link for our media backgrounder, The Concept of “Frailty” and How it Can Help Reform our Health System.

 Our experts are available for speaking engagements, and for media comments or interviews.